signum-network/phoenix/mobile/README.md

 Install `XCode` 9.4+ from AppStore.
 Next you need `Command Line Tools`, install them from `XCode => Preferences => Locations`

-Run `react-native run-ios` and the simulator will start automatically.

 #### for Android

 Install `Oracle JDK 8`